 It is more concerning when tinnitus is only heard in one ear as this may be related to an abnormality of the central nervous system, or when tinnitus is pulsatile like that of their heart rate (pulse), which may be related to vascular disease.
 An audiogram performed by an audiologist can help determine if the tinnitus is possibly related to hearing loss or whether there are other medical conditions that should be explored by your primary physicians, such as high blood pressure, thyroid problems, or an adverse reaction to a medication.

 Sound is the most common treatment of tinnitus when hearing loss is minimal.
 The most commonly used device is a ceiling fan or oscillating fan in the bedroom.
 Other sources of sound generators include:

-Home therapeutic devices can be purchased relatively inexpensively that offer a wide range of sounds and availability of a volume control.
-Apps may be downloaded on to a phone or personal device that are designed to generate low level noise for the specific purpose of masking tinnitus.
+Home therapeutic devices can be purchased relatively inexpensively that offer a wide range of sounds and availability of volume control.
+Apps may be downloaded on to a phone or personal device that are designed to generate low-level noise for the specific purpose of masking tinnitus.

 Hearing aids can be effective at reducing the awareness of tinnitus with hearing loss and can sometimes result in the complete absence of tinnitus while the hearing aid is worn.
 Avoiding exposure to loud sounds is recommended to prevent further hearing loss and to help prevent an increase in tinnitus symptoms.

 Tinnitus that is reported to be extremely disturbing requires additional treatments that may include one or more of the following: